cnobile2012/VoltageControlledPWM/README.rst

 will call home.
 If there is a slight offset between the absolute + and - voltages there will also be a slight offset between the internal zero crossing point of the triangle wave.
 Resistor R6 (460) can be adjusted to compensate for this.
-The two trimmers R9 and R11 can also affect the complete on or off of the PWM, that is where a 0 control voltage causes the output PWM to be 0 volts and the max 3.3/5 control voltage causes the PWM to be 3.3/5 volts.
+The two trimmers R9 and R11 can also affect a slightly off zero crossing by adjusting the complete on or off of the PWM, that is where a 0 control voltage causes the output PWM to be 0 volts and the max 3.3/5 control voltage causes the PWM to be 3.3/5 volts.

 Calibration
 -----------